-Disposal Authorisation Description of record and retention period Justification for retention period 1160 Legal advice - significant Date authorised: 1 September 2016 Legal advice - significant Records relating to legal advice provided on matters which are of significance to the agency and/or to the wider community.
+Disposal Authorisation Description of record and retention period Justification for retention period 1160 Legal advice - significant Date authorised: 1 September 2016 Records relating to legal advice provided on matters which are of significance to the agency and/or to the wider community.
 Includes matters which go to appeal.
-Significant legal advice may include, but is not limited to: • whole-of-government implications, including: • set precedents either on a point of law or because of its potential significance for decision-making • require significant changes to an agency's policies or operations • require a significant level of coordination or cooperation between different agencies • exercising of Parliamentary, Ministerial, Date authorised: 1 September 2016 Background/business process: This is a merger of multiple existing GRDS v.7 record classes relating to legal advice.
-Crown Law provide expertise in the following areas: • commercial law • constitutional law • government insurance • litigation and dispute resolution • public law.
+Significant legal advice may include, but is not limited to: • whole-of-government implications, including: o set precedents either on a point of law or because of its potential significance for decision-making o require significant changes to an agency's policies or operations o require a significant level of coordination or cooperation between different agencies exercising of Parliamentary, Ministerial, Cabinet/Executive Background/business process: This is a merger of multiple existing GRDS v.7 record classes relating to legal advice.
+Crown Law provide expertise in the following areas: commercial law constitutional law government insurance litigation and dispute resolution public law.
 Crown Law has worked on some of the most significant projects in Queensland, which include Clem 7 tunnel project, Torres Strait regional seas claim, whole-of-government contractual agreements with Microsoft, advice on development of the Integrity Act 2009 and electoral challenge to the seat of Chatsworth.
 External law firms may be contracted for services that provide expertise on a particular area of law that internal or Crown Law do not have expertise in.
 Regulatory requirements: Australian Solicitors Conduct Rules Legal Profession Act 2007 Business requirements: The retention period has not changed from GRDS v.7.
 The management of significant legal advice directly impacts on individuals and, depending on the advice, on the wider Queensland community.
 Given the criteria for determining significant advice, there will be substantial and ongoing community interest in these records.
-The retention period is co
+The retention period is consistent with all other jurisdictions and there is precedence in 7 existing Queensland core schedules.
+Permanent retention criteria:

-Disposal Authorisation Description of record and retention period Justification for retention period and Judiciary powers adversely impacting another agency or contradicting a position taken by the State in another matter the size of the claim made by or against the State matters heard in the High Court involve matters or identify parties that raise legal, political or policy issues, which are sensitive for the State exercise of discretionary powers of statutory office holders including the Governor- General or Solicitor- General whether the matter involves, relates to, or gives rise to issues concerning: inter-governmental or intra- These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: 1 - Authority, Foundation and Structure of Government 2 - Primary Functions and Programs of Government 4 - Significant Impact on Individuals 6 - Environmental Management and Change.
+Disposal Authorisation Description of record and retention period Justification for retention period and Judiciary powers adversely impacting another agency or contradicting a position taken by the State in another matter the size of the claim made by or against the State matters heard in the High Court involve matters or identify parties that raise legal, political or policy issues, which are sensitive for the State exercise of discretionary powers of statutory office holders including the Governor- General, Attorney- General or Solicitor- General whether the matter involves, relates to, or gives rise to issues concerning: inter-governmental or intra- These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: • 1 - Authority, Foundation and Structure of Government • 2 - Primary Functions and Programs of Government • 4 - Significant Impact on Individuals • 6 - Environmental Management and Change.
 Other comments/factors for consideration: Under the Australian Solicitors Conduct Rules 2012, a solicitor must provide clear and timely advice to assist a client to understand relevant legal issues and to make informed choices about action to be taken during the course of a matter, consistent with the terms of the engagement.